Basic computer course

 Friday 9:00-11:00 in the community room

 Job club - We can help you create a C.V, register on job sites and help apply for jobs online

 Creative Families Workshop

-Reception parents have started their creative workshop on Monday 12th November.
+Reception parents have started their creative workshop.
 We Look forward to posting all the wonderful clay work and papier mache designs.